 Yet it doesn’t stop there!
 Minke whales feed using a technique called “lunge feeding”.
 They take in water through their mouths that is pushed back out through their baleens (these act as filters)… whilst all those tasty fish are retained and ingested.
 Clever!

-Top tip: Due to the lunge feeding technique, seeing seabirds above the water (who can detect the fish) often indicates that a minke whale lurks nearby…
+Top tip: Because of the lunge-feeding technique, seeing seabirds above the water (who can detect the fish) often indicates that a minke whale could be lurking close by.

 Dolphin and Whale Watching in Scotland